1909 Tasmanian state election: Aftermath

-The Anti-Socialist Party (previously known as the Free Trade Party) was a coalition of conservative parliamentarians, exhorted by incumbent Premier John Evans to combine their forces against the threat from the Labour Party who had won an unprecedented 12 seats.
+The Anti-Socialist Party (previously known as the Free Trade Party) held a majority of seats.
+It was a coalition of conservative and Liberal parliamentarians, exhorted by incumbent Premier John Evans to combine their forces against the threat from the Labour Party who had won an unprecedented 12 seats in 1905.
 Evans offered to resign if asked, and in June was taken to his word, with Elliott Lewis elected as leader and premier with a pledge of twelve months loyalty.
-A faction of Liberals led by Norman Ewing undermined Lewis' leadership, culminating in a no-confidence motion in October 1909 which led to the Governor of Tasmania Sir Harry Barron calling on John Earle to form Tasmania's first Labour ministry, a minority government which lasted only a week before being voted out by the House.
+A faction of Liberals within the Anti-Socialist Party, led by Norman Ewing, undermined Lewis' leadership, culminating in a no-confidence motion in October 1909, which brought down the government.
+The Governor of Tasmania Sir Harry Barron then called on John Earle to form Tasmania's first Labour ministry, a minority government that lasted only a week before being voted out by the House.